-They say a house is the biggest purchase you’ll ever make and although a van may not be quite that, it’s still a pretty major decision if you plan to live in it.
-Some people have distinct visions for their van life – maybe cruising through the sunset in a candy-coloured VW bus or ripping through the mountains in a decked out Sprinter – but for anyone weighing out their options, here are a few things to consider.
+They say a house is the biggest purchase you’ll ever make and although choosing a van may not be quite that, buying a van to live in is a pretty major decision.
+Some people have distinct visions for their van life.
+Maybe cruising through the sunset in a candy-coloured VW bus or ripping through the mountains in a decked-out Sprinter.
+But for anyone weighing out their options, here are a few pros and cons to consider.

-First off, I want to clarify that when I say “old van” I mean anything pre-new millennium.
-In the car world, pretty much anything over 10 years old is considered to be old but in the van world, there are a ton of vintage rigs kicking around that still have plenty of life left in them.
+Also, I want to clarify that when I say “old van” I mean anything pre-new millennium.
+In the car world, pretty much anything over 10 years old is considered to be old.
+But in the van world, there are a ton of vintage rigs kicking around that still have plenty of life left in them.
 Using that benchmark, a “newer van” would be pretty much anything made in the 2000s onward but it seems like the past 15 years have been the most prolific.

 IN THIS CORNER: OLDER VANS

-- Usually significantly cheaper upfront cost.
 Our van only set us back 5 grand while it’d be a bit of a challenge to get a newer one for under $15k (CAD).
 Buying a used van will always be cheaper upfront.

-We’ve travelled a good chunk of this continent and in every state or province, there are older vans around.
+We’ve travelled a good chunk of this continent and in every state or province, there are older used vans around.
 They made a lot of these things in the 70s and 80s and most are still in use in some way or another.
 Basically, if you have a non-rich person budget, you’ll probably have more to choose from if opting for an older rig.

-- They’re easier to fix.
 This doesn’t apply to ALL old vans but a good majority of American-made models were so widely mass-produced that the parts are still easily available at any auto parts store.
-You can also benefit from pick-n-pulls or junkyards to find usable parts and feel way more confident about doing the repair yourself as an amateur mechanic than you would with some spaceship looking modern vehicle.
-To that same point, it’s much easier and more realistic to learn how to do routine maintenance like oil changes, filter changes and brake pad replacements yourself on an older vehicle.
+You can also benefit from pick-n-pulls or junkyards to find used parts.
+You’ll probably feel way more confident about doing the repair yourself as an amateur mechanic than you would with some spaceship-looking modern vehicle.
+To that same point, it’s much easier and more realistic to learn how to do routine maintenance like oil changes, filter changes, and brake pad replacements yourself on an older vehicle.

-- It might already be converted.
-Camper vans were all the rage for many years before they got grouped into the luxury RV market (if you’re a 20-something who can afford a Winnebago or Pleasure-Way van then kudos to you but they’re usually geared toward retired folks with far more capital).
-Our van was already converted so we didn’t have to worry about installing tricky things like a propane system and instead only had to spend a month and less than $1000 freshening it up before being able to hit the road.
+Camper vans were all the rage for many years before they got grouped into the luxury RV market.
+If you’re a 20-something who can afford a Winnebago or Pleasure-Way van then kudos to you but they’re usually geared toward retired folks with far more capital.
+Our van was already converted so we didn’t have to worry about installing tricky things like a propane system.
+Instead, we only had to spend a month and less than $1000 freshening it up before being able to hit the road.

-- Insurance is usually cheaper.
-I say usually because insurance has so many facets that influence rates but for us, it’s about a $300-500/yr difference if we were to have a 2005 Sprinter, for example (I did an online quote out of curiosity).
+I say usually because insurance has so many facets that influence rates.
+For us, it’s about a $300-500/yr difference if we were to have a 2005 Sprinter, for example.
+Plus, conversion vans can be tricky to insure if you did the build yourself and not by a professional.

-- More likely to have rust or other sorts of body damage.
-Again, pretty straight forward: it’s been on the road longer and if it hasn’t been stored in a garage all the time then rust can be somewhat inevitable – especially if you’re in a place that uses road salt.
+Again, pretty straight forward.
+It’s been on the road longer and if it hasn’t been stored in a garage all the time then rust can be somewhat inevitable – especially if you’re in a place that uses road salt.

-- Performance capabilities.
 Of course with a new engine and other costly replacements, an old van can run like a hot rod.
-However, lots of older vans in their current states need to drive a little slower and might struggle with mountain passes and other situations that are stressful on the engine.
+However, lots of older used vans in their current states need to drive a little slower and might struggle with mountain passes and other situations that are stressful on the engine.
 In any case, most people are fairly receptive to older rigs and will give you your space or pass as they do with transport trucks.
 Some people are still jerks though and just love to ride your tail.
-Pretty unproductive since they’re the only ones who end up being frustrated by going the speed limit but that’s their problem.

 IN THIS CORNER: NEWER VANS

-- Clean slate.
 By going for a Sprinter or other cargo van, it’s much more likely to find them completely empty or with minimal structure to remove before converting.
-Even if you have to remove rows of seating, buying a relatively empty van allows you to do whatever you want with it and not adhere to an already established layout that may not work for you.
+Even if you have to remove rows of seating, buying an empty van allows you to do whatever you want with it and not adhere to an already established layout that may not work for you.
 Most cargo vans are blank canvases so you can make the best setup for your van life needs.

 Yeah, this is a big one.
-Less fill-ups and more efficient consumption can save you a lot in monthly expenses.
+Less fill-ups and more efficient fuel consumption can save you a lot in monthly expenses.

-- Modern conveniences.
 If having dash air conditioning and things like GPS or Bluetooth-enabled radio is important to you then a newer vehicle is probably a better fit.
-That’s not to say that older vans won’t or can’t have these things but it’s far less common or would require your own modifications.
-Safety features are also a thing but even all the bells and whistles won’t save you if you’re a reckless driver – it’s all about going low and slow, regardless of the age of your vehicle.
+That’s not to say that older used vans won’t or can’t have these things but it’s far less common or would require your own modifications.
+Safety features are also a thing but even all the bells and whistles won’t save you if you’re a reckless driver.
+It’s all about going low and slow, regardless of the age of your vehicle.

-- Stealth/Anonymity.
-This doesn’t apply to all old vs. new vans but usually a white cube van parked in an industrial area or even a residential street doesn’t scream “camper van” while many older rigs are a bit more forward.
+This doesn’t apply to all old vs. new vans but usually, a white cube van parked in an industrial area or even a residential street doesn’t scream “camper van.”
+Meanwhile, many older rigs are a bit more forward.
 In good and bad ways, our van attracts a lot of attention and has a distinct look while Sprinters blend in pretty much anywhere.

-- More size options.
-You can get some pretty long and tall Sprinters/Transits/Promasters that are similar in size to a small RV.
+You can get some pretty long and tall Sprinters, Transits, and Promasters that are similar in size to a small RV.
 These things come out of the factory with tall roofs and extended bodies while a lot of older vans have had these modifications done after-market.

-- Costly repairs.
 Looking under the hood of a newer vehicle is not the same as looking at the guts of an older vehicle.
-Usually the new compartmentalized style is geared toward having to get a professional to do most of your repairs and of course, paying a pretty penny for it.
-Also if you’re in a rut and on warranty, repairs done by you or a non-certified garage can void it; if you break down in the middle of nowhere, this can tack on a lot of extra stress.
+Usually, the new compartmentalized style is geared toward having to get a professional to do most of your repairs and of course, paying a pretty penny for it.
+Also if you’re in a rut and on warranty, repairs done by you or a non-certified garage can void it.
+If you break down in the middle of nowhere, this can tack on a lot of extra stress.

-- Higher insurance rates.
 It’s pretty simple, the newer vehicles are worth more so they are naturally more expensive to insure.
 Plus, a conversion van can be difficult to insure.

 There is no winner.
 Womp womp womp.
-Ultimately, this is a very personal decision based on your budget, mechanical know-how and how much work you want to put into it.
+Ultimately, this is a very personal decision based on your budget, mechanical know-how, and how much work you want to put into it.
 The best vans to live in are those that work with your needs, lifestyle, and budget.
 Owning an older vehicle is a labour of love that’s priceless for some and completely unappetizing for others.
 If you’re willing to learn and are motivated to do repairs yourself then even with the higher costs of fuel, an older van will still probably end up costing you less after 5 years.
 As this redditor puts it,